grapa-dev/grapa/docs-src/docs/debugging.md

 Currently, no system components have been instrumented with debug output.
 The debug system infrastructure is in place and ready for component integration.

 ### Planned Debug Components
-The following components are planned for debug instrumentation based on the [Component Debug Audit](../maintainers/RESEARCH_AND_ANALYSIS/COMPONENT_DEBUG_AUDIT.md):
+The following components are planned for debug instrumentation:

 #### High Priority Components
 - **`database`**: Database operations, queries, and storage